 \section{Introduction}

-One of the most significant challenges for Conditional Average Treatment Effect (CATE) estimation is the statistical disparity between distinct treatment groups ~\citep{goldsmith2022measuring}.
-While Randomized Controlled Trials (RCT) mitigate this issue \citep{rubin1974,imbensbook}, they can be expensive, unethical, and sometimes unfeasible to conduct.
-Consequently, we are often constrained to relying on observational studies, which are susceptible to selection bias arising from the aforementioned issue.
-To address this, we introduce a model-agnostic data augmentation method, comprising two key steps.
+One of the most significant challenges for Conditional Average Treatment Effect (CATE) estimation is the statistical disparity between distinct treatment groups~\citep{goldsmith2022measuring}.
+While Randomized Controlled Trials (RCTs) mitigate this issue \citep{rubin1974,imbensbook}, they can be expensive, unethical, and sometimes unfeasible to conduct.
+Consequently, we are often constrained to relying on observational studies susceptible to the aforementioned issue due to various selection biases.
+To address this, we introduce a \emph{model-agnostic data augmentation method} based on potential outcome imputation, comprising two key steps.
 First, our approach identifies a subset of individuals whose counterfactual outcomes can be reliably imputed.
 Subsequently, it performs imputation for the counterfactual outcomes of these selected individuals, thereby augmenting the original dataset with the imputed values.
-Importantly, our method serves as a data pre-processing module that remains \textit{agnostic to the choice of the subsequent model} employed for CATE estimation.
-Extensive experiments underscore the efficacy of our approach, as it consistently delivers substantial performance improvements across various models, including state-of-the-art models for CATE estimation.
-Furthermore, our method has been empirically validated to effectively mitigate overfitting, a significant challenge in CATE estimation applications due to the inherent inaccessibility of counterfactual data.
+Crucially, our method functions as a data preprocessing module that is independent of the chosen CATE estimation model.